 Challenges are delivered via WhatsApp, Telegram, or Discord.
 No new app is required and there is no new platform to adopt.

 This focus on tangible outcomes over information delivery is exactly why CommuniPass Challenges consistently see completion rates of 60 to 80 percent, compared to 3 to 15 percent for self-paced courses.
+This is precisely why marketing an online course alternative outperforms traditional models.

-What Makes It Interactive — Not Just Daily Messages
+What Makes It Interactive β Not Just Daily Messages

 The interactivity of a paid challenge extends beyond simple daily messages.
 Participants are required to do something, not just learn something, with each daily task.